Exopandora/KardExoTools/README.md

 ## Build ##

-1. Run `gradlew releaseProject`
+1. Run `gradlew createServer`
-2. Compiled sources can be found in `build/distributions/`
+2. The server jar can be found in `build/distributions/`

-## Install ##

-1. Open a vanilla `minecraft_server.jar` as a zip file
-2. Copy all files from `build/distributions/KardExoTools_VERSION_Server.zip` into the jar
-3. Run the server

 ## Configure (Optional) ##